Damien Johnson: International career

 Johnson earned his first Northern Ireland call up on 29 May 1999, when he came on as a substitute in the 1–0 away win against the Republic of Ireland.
 Further appearances as substitute followed against Finland, Luxembourg, Malta, and Hungary, before he made his first full appearance versus Yugoslavia at Windsor Park, Belfast, in August 2000.

 After a period when his international appearances were restricted by serious injury, Johnson made his 49th appearance for NI in the 3–0 World Cup Qualifying victory in San Marino on 11 February 2009, when he was the BBC's "Man of the Match".

 On 29 July 2010, Johnson announced his retirement from international football after making 56 appearances for the team.

 Coaching career

 Following his retirement from football, Johnson went into coaching, completing his coaching qualifications and gaining experience assisting at various clubs including Everton.

 Blackburn Rovers

 In April 2015, Johnson returned to Blackburn Rovers, the club at which he began his English career, as U14 academy coach.
 After three months he was appointed U21 lead coach, a post which was redesignated professional development phase lead coach when the development squad began to compete at under-23 level.
 In July 2019 he was promoted to first team technical coach & head of player development, a post he still held as of August 2024.

+In July 2020, Northern Ireland manager Ian Baraclough added Johnson to his coaching team in addition to his duties at Blackburn, but Johnson gave up the role within a year for personal reasons.
+In February 2024, he and fellow coach David Lowe took temporary charge of Blackburn for their 3–1 Championship win over Stoke City while waiting for new manager John Eustace to take over formally.